 Literature review, topic plan (in presentation style), topic implementation (software tool development), topic report, and final report and presentation.
-All the assignments should be posted to the project server by deadlines.

 Evaluation and Grading

 Students are graded based on class discussion (individual, 15%), literature reading and review (individual, 10%), topic plan presentation (individual, 20%), topic implementation and topic report (i.e. results and assessment) (group, 45%), and a final presentation and report (group, 10%).
 A grade scale for graduate courses (A+, A, A-, B+, B, B-, C+, C, and F) is applied.